-I posted originally some years ago, and repost it now in conjunction with our senior Government class and, obviously, the recent impeachment.
+I posted originally some years ago–you will see the dated references–and repost it now in conjunction with our Government class discussions this week.

-The original post is below . . .
+The original post is follows . . .

 Barring any unusual excitement at the Democratic and Republican conventions, it appears that many Americans will feel caught between a rock and a hard place regarding their two main choices for president.
 Many blanch at the thought of “President Trump,” and I wondered if history might suggest hope for such a possibility.